Instructors

 Connor Steckel

-In high school, he was fortunate to have an accomplished potter for a teacher who introduced him to the wheel, and he has been throwing pots ever since.
+In high school, he was fortunate to have an accomplished potter for a teacher who introduced him to the wheel, and he has been throwing ever since.

 As a studio assistant at Burlington City Arts, he helped manage all aspects of running a community clay studio and continued to refine his skills on and off the wheel.